ydemirki/Semantic_Segmentation_with_Satellite_Images/README.md

 ### Training Loop
 The training loop includes the following steps:

-Load the EfficientNet-B0 model and configure the last layer to match the number of output classes.
+Load the ResNet model and configure the last layer to match the number of output classes.
 Train the model using the training dataset and evaluate it on the test dataset at regular intervals.
 Track the training loss and accuracy for each epoch.
 Evaluate the model's performance on the test dataset and adjust training if accuracy decreases for consecutive epochs.